ccgilroy/ccgilroy.github.io/content/teaching.md

 # Other courses

-I have also been a teaching assistant for foundational courses such as Sociological Theory and substantive courses such as Intimate Relationships.
+I have also been a teaching assistant for foundational courses such as Sociological Theory and Social Statistics, as well as substantive courses such as Intimate Relationships.